OpenLiberty/open-liberty-deep-dive/README.md

 The `RUN` command runs a script that is already located on the image that will add the requested XML snippets, grow the image to be fit-for-purpose and apply interim fixes.

 Let's build the docker image.
-In the `open-liberty-masterclass/start/coffee-shop` directory run:
+In the `open-liberty-deep-dive/start/coffee-shop` directory run:

 ```
 mvn package
-docker build -t masterclass:coffee-shop .
+docker build -t deep-dive:coffee-shop .
 ```

-In the `open-liberty-masterclass/start/barista` directory, run (note the period (`.`) at the end of the line is important):
+In the `open-liberty-deep-dive/start/barista` directory, run (note the period (`.`) at the end of the line is important):

 ```
 mvn package
-docker build -t masterclass:barista .
+docker build -t deep-dive:barista .
 ```

 Next, create the user-defined bridge network:

 ```
-docker network create --driver bridge masterclass-net
+docker network create --driver bridge deep-dive-net
 ```

 You can now run the two Docker containers and get them to join the same bridge network.
 Providing names to the containers makes those names available for DNS resolution within the bridge network so there's no need to use IP addresses.